SmellElonsMusk/CAB302-2019/README.md

 # JavaFX 11.02
 Download Link: https://gluonhq.com/products/javafx/

-Bit of a paint to setup, so here is the steps:
+Bit of a pain to setup, so here is the steps:

+Windows:
+1) Extract JavaFX zip to a permanent location.

 In IntelliJ: